How to Plan a Migration from SIEM Solutions to Microsoft Sentinel

 Phase 4: Post-Migration

-- Optional: Export historic alerts and incidents to Azure Sentinel
+- Optional: Export historic alerts and incidents to Microsoft Sentinel

-- Deploy Microsoft automation for SIEM data exporting to Azure Sentinel.
+- Deploy Microsoft automation for SIEM data exporting to Microsoft Sentinel.

 - Evaluate SOC efficiency using built-in reporting dashboard